LogicVirus/new/_posts/Loneliness.md

 I've never been lonely,

-In a room, societal, I've been,
+In a room, suicidal, I've been,

 Depressed, feeling awful, awful beyond all.